advancedroboticsaws/angel/README.md

 ## Preparing for testing

-1. Prepare your odroid XU4 board with ubuntu 14.04 on it.
+1. Prepare your odroid XU4 board with SD or EMC provided from Software team.
 2. Find a monitor and a hdmi cable and connect to odroid.
 3. Check odroid IP address.